echoqshen/MechaCar_Statistical_Analysis/README.md

 ### Lot 3
 ![](https://github.com/echoqshen/MechaCar_Statistical_Analysis/blob/main/lot3.png)
 * At a significance level of 0.05, we can reject the null hypothesis since the p-value equals 0.04168.
-The mean of this sample is also significantly smaller in comparison to the previous two lots.
-More importantly, unlike the previous two lots, the confidence interval for the third lot does not include the predicted population mean.
+This sample's mean is much smaller than the other two lots.

+## Study Design: MechaCar vs Competition
+what other metrics would be of interest to a consumer when they compare a car to purchase from MechaCar or the competitors?
+* Cost is certainly a big factor, as well as city or highway fuel efficiency, maintenance cost and horse power.
+* We can use our tests to see if our MechaCar is much different from the competiton.
+We can make a null hypothesis stating that it is no statistical difference in those metrics between our cars and the competitor's.
+The alternative hypothesis would state that there is an difference.
+* ANOVA test would be best as it's used to test groups to see if the means from multiple samples are significantly similar or different.
+* A random sample of n would be collected from MechaCar and their competitors.
+The p-value would be set at 0.05.
+Data that results in a prediction of a p-value smaller than 0.05 would provide predictive evidence that the null hypothesis could be rejected and that alternative hypothesis is true.